jassy666/IntrusiGuard/README.md

 - Intrusion Prevention Mechanisms: Basic preventive actions, such as blocking IP addresses associated with suspicious activity.

-- Immediate Alerts:Integrated push notifications using Plyer for immediate awareness of security events.
+- Immediate Alerts: Integrated push notifications using Plyer for immediate awareness of security events.

 How to Use